isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-the-dryer-kill-fleas.markdown

 **a.**
 First, wash those fabrics you have for about ten minutes.
 Make sure the temperature at washing is around 140F - clean all the attire and beddings.
 **b.**
-Next, ensure to re-wash &Â re-wash the garments, fabrics, and bedding - this should be redone roughly 3 times - ensure the washer machine temperature is around 140F - wash for roughly 3-10 minutes.
+Next, ensure to re-wash & re-wash the garments, fabrics, and bedding - this should be redone roughly 3 times - ensure the washer machine temperature is around 140F - wash for roughly 3-10 minutes.

 The repeated washing will help clean the bugs and their eggs from the bedding and clothes before you kick start the drying process.
 **c.**